watson-enlighten/MCW-Cloud-native-applications/Whiteboard design session/WDS trainer guide - Cloud Native Applications.md

     -   The kubectl command line tool for engaging remote Kubernetes APIs and assisting with automation.

     -   Built-in dynamic service discovery simplifies the deployment of new container instances to a load balanced environment.

+2. Is there an option in Azure that provides container orchestration platform features that are easy to manage and migrate to, that can also handle our scale and management workflow requirements?

+    The easiest way to move to containers on Azure is to deploy containers to the Linux variant of App Service.
+However this option does not provide a full-featured container orchestration platform with highly customizable load balancing, dynamic service discovery, and a holistic approach to container monitoring.

+    Azure Container Instances also provide a simple way to manage individual containers without management tooling.

+    Azure Kubernetes Service (AKS) provides a fully managed service with the full set of orchestration and management tools.
+This is the best possible choice for reduced management overhead while still having access to the features provided with orchestration platforms like Kubernetes.

 ## Customer quote (to be read back to the attendees at the end)